Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Nickol recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers indicates Nickol recorded around 28 residential properties granted approval annually over the past five financial years from FY-21 to FY-25, totalling an estimated 141 homes.
-So far in FY-26, 19 approvals have been recorded.
-On average, 3.6 new residents arrived per dwelling constructed during this period.
-This demand outpaces supply, potentially putting upward pressure on prices and increasing buyer competition.
+AreaSearch analysis of ABS building approval numbers shows Nickol recorded approximately 28 residential properties granted approval each year over the past five financial years, totalling an estimated 141 homes.
+As of FY-26 so far, 19 approvals have been recorded.
+On average, 3.6 new residents arrived per dwelling constructed between FY-21 and FY-25.
+This has led to demand significantly exceeding supply, typically resulting in price growth and increased buyer competition.

 The location has approximately 455 people per dwelling approval, reflecting an established area.
-Population forecasts indicate Nickol will gain 454 residents by 2041 (from AreaSearch's latest quarterly estimate).
+According to AreaSearch's latest quarterly estimate, Nickol is expected to grow by 438 residents through to 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development